3dcitydb/3dcitydb-docs/source/wfs/functionality/basic.rst

        | http://www.opengis.net/citygml/cityobjectgroup/1.0
      - | grp

+Simply declare the above namespaces in *XML-encoded requests* using the notation ``xmlns:prefix=namspace_uri`` and use the feature type name to request corresponding features from the WFS.
+If you pick a CityGML 2.0 namespace, the response will be encoded in CityGML 2.0.
+If you rather want the response to be encoded in CityGML 1.0, choose a CityGML 1.0 namespace instead.
+Remember to list the CityGML versions to be supported by the WFS in the ``config.xml`` file (see :numref:`wfs_feature_type_settings_chapter`).

-Simply declare the above namespaces in XML-encoded requests using the notation ``xmlns:prefix=namspace_uri``.
-For KVP-encoded requests, the ``NAMESPACES`` parameter shall be used to declare any namespaces and their prefixes used in the request based on the format ``xmlns(prefix, escaped_uri)``.
+For *KVP-encoded requests*, the ``NAMESPACES`` parameter must be used to declare namespaces and their prefixes used in the request based on the format ``xmlns(prefix, escaped_uri)``.

 .. note::
-  The 3DCityDB WFS can correctly deal with the default CityGML prefixes in KVP-encoded requests.
-Thus, if you use one of the default prefixes from above, you can skip the ``NAMESPACES`` parameter.
-The CityGML version that will be associated with the prefix by the WFS depends on the default CityGML version in your ``config.xml`` (cf. :numref:`wfs_feature_type_settings_chapter`).
+  The 3DCityDB WFS automatically supports the *default CityGML prefixes* in KVP-encoded requests.
+Thus, if you pick one of the default prefixes from the list above, you do not have to use the ``NAMESPACES`` parameter.

+  The CityGML version that will be associated with the prefix depends on the *default CityGML version* in your ``config.xml`` (cf. :numref:`wfs_feature_type_settings_chapter`).
+If you want to request a specific version instead, you can append a "1" for CityGML 1.0 and a "2" for CityGML 2.0 to the prefix.
+For example, use the prefix ``bldg2`` to request features in CityGML 2.0.
+If you do not want to rely on these predefined prefixes, you can always use the ``NAMESPACES parameter`` instead

 Exception reports
 ^^^^^^^^^^^^^^^^^